Abbreviated 510 k

-The medical devices for which the 510 k or premarket notification is required from the US FDA before the marketing in the US market has to submit Traditional or Abbreviated 510 k.
-If the FDA has specific guidance on the device for the 510 k submission, any special control available and voluntary consensus standards available, then the manufacturer may choose to submit the abbreviated 510 k.
+The medical devices for which the FDA 510k or premarket notification is required from the US FDA before the marketing in the US market has to submit Traditionally or Abbreviated 510k.
+If the FDA has specific guidance on the device for the 510 k submission, any special control available, and voluntary consensus standards available, then the manufacturer may choose to submit the abbreviated 510 k.
 The contents required to be included as per the 21 CFR 807.
 87.

-Is it possible to submit a traditional 510 k even though they have a device specific FDA guidance available?
+- Is it possible to submit a traditional 510 k even though they have device-specific FDA guidance available?

-On what basis we can suggest for an abbreviated 510k and what is its difference from the traditional 510 k?
+- On what basis we can suggest an abbreviated 510k and what is its difference from the traditional 510 k?

 It is always possible to submit a traditional 510 (k) even though device-specific FDA guidance available.
 The Traditional 510(k) Program can be used under any circumstance to seek marketing authorization of a device through the 510(k) Program.
 Moreover, all 510(k)s are based on the concept of substantial equivalence (SE) to a legally marketed device.